rubocop/ruby-style-guide/README.md

 all the suggestions and the support!
 Together we can make a resource beneficial to each and every Ruby developer out there.

+# The Ruby Style Guide
 ## Formatting

+    ... nearly everybody is convinced that every style but their own is ugly and unreadable.
+Leave out the "but their own" and they're probably right...
+    --Jerry Coffin (on indentation)

 * Use UTF-8 as the source file encoding.
 * Use two-space indent, no tabs.
 (Your editor/IDE should have a setting to